pegjs/pegjs/docs/guides/using-the-parser.md

 You can tweak parser behavior by passing a second parameter with an `options` object to the `parse` method.
 The following options are supported:

+* `filename` — the name of the source passed to the generated parser; will be used by the `location()` helper
 * `startRule` — name of the rule to start parsing from (depends on the rules the grammar supports as starting rules)
 * `tracer` — tracer to use (only if the parser was generated with `"trace": true` option passed to the compiler)

 Parsers can also support their own custom options on the `options` object passed to them.